Version 2.2.0 Software

 Hold this button to alter its function to one of 3 options:

-2) REVL: reverse pitch direction of left split only, for mirrored outward-increasing pitch.
+2) REVL: reverse pitch direction of left split only, for mirrored outward-increasing pitch in Split mode.

-3) REVR: reverse pitch direction of right split only, for mirrored inward-increasing pitch.
+3) REVR: reverse pitch direction of right split only, for mirrored inward-increasing pitch in Split mode.

-Note that you can set any note pad's light to any color by sending LinnStrument a series of three MIDI Control Change messages:
+You can set any of LinnStrument's note pad to any color by sending LinnStrument a series of three MIDI Control Change messages:

 1) CC20: Column number of note pad to change (control key column is 0, left play column is 1, right play column is 25)